 MLITSD Material Handling Inspections - Frequently Asked Questions

-The MLITSD is conducting a focused inspection campaign on material handling at industrial workplaces from April 1, 2024, to March 31, 2025.
+The Ministry of Labour, Immigration, Training and Skills Development (MLITSD) is conducting a focused inspection campaign on material handling at industrial workplaces from April 1, 2025, to March 31, 2026.
 Find answers to your questions and learn how to prepare for an inspection using this FAQ.

 Campaign Overview and Focus